only .99 cents. No internet required. Some like to listen and learn and not just read.

-A: It is Support provided by Federal U.S. Military Forces, DOD Civilians, DOD Contractors, DOD Component Assets and National Guard Forces when the Secretary of Defense and in coordination with Governors of the Affected Areas either Elects or Requests the use of those Forces in response to Requests for Assistance from Civil Authorities for Domestic Emergencies, Law Enforcement Support and other Domestic Activities or from Qualifying Entities for Special Events.
+A: It is Support provided by Federal U.S. Military Forces, DOD Civilians, DOD Contractors, DOD Component Assets and National Guard Forces when the Secretary of Defense and in coordination with Governors of the Affected Areas either Elects or Requests the use of those Forces.

 ArmyADP.com "The New Army Study Guide"

 Army ADP 3-28 and ADRP 3-28.This site contains new army study guide questions and answers for Army boards. .
 The source for Army Doctrine 2015.
 The purpose is to help Soldiers become better educated and earn quicker Army promotions by assisting in not only their Army educations but also their college educations as well.
 It has been designed to assist Soldiers in preparing for promotion boards and competition boards.
 All the questions and answers are directly from Army publications and are designed in a way for Soldiers to learn these publications while also preparing for boards.
 It is also managed and updated frequently to keep up with changing Army publications so please inform TOP if there is outdated material so that he can keep the material relevant and updated.
 Also, please do not hesitate to contact TOP if there is a board topic that you would like to see added.
 Email TOP at email@example.com